-Muriel Rukeyser, The Speed of Darkness
+—Muriel Rukeyser, The Speed of Darkness

->

-> In 2019, REAL began soliciting NPS community members’ stories about their experiences of race, racism, and anti-racism in our district.
+In 2019, REAL began soliciting NPS community members’ stories about their experiences of race, racism, and anti-racism in our district.
 Since then, a lot has emerged in stories shared with us by students, educators, and parents/caregivers: hope, resistance, solidarity.
 Hurt, fear, anxiety.
 Gratitude.
 Disappointment.
 Surprise.

->

-> Sharing our experiences can help us understand each other and the landscape.
+Sharing our experiences can help us understand each other and the landscape.
 It can clue us into what is needed if we’re to build a school district that is anti-racist in practice.
 A district that has genuine acceptance, respect, and love for all people as a recognizable part of its identity.

->

-> Initially our plan was to create a physical exhibit using the stories collected.
-When the pandemic began and schools went remote in March 2020, we pressed pause on the project, and in January 2021 we decided to transfer the exhibit to a digital platform.
-We’re using a private Instagram account to house the stories, which are paired with associated themes.*
+Initially our plan was to create a physical exhibit using the stories collected.
+When the pandemic began and schools went remote in March 2020, we pressed pause on the project, and in January 2021 we decided to use a private Instagram account to house the stories, which are paired with associated themes.*

->

-> FYI story collection is ongoing!
+FYI story collection is ongoing!
 We welcome stories from anyone and everyone with a connection to Northampton public schools.